 "The impression we got was that the superintendent thought this was too good to be true," Dickson said.
 "We weren't a known name, like (test-prep company) Kaplan, so they didn't want to take a risk and send students to us.
 Our hope is that with this pilot program we can go back and show the kids' progress and reach out to the community."

-"I have been able to learn more in a few months' time than I think I would have been able to without the CrossFit component."
+"I have been able to learn more in a few months' hiane bleen Abherth Ivvitbroudt the CrossFit component."

--Gabrielle
+> -Gabrielle